Why Data Quality is Essential for Real-Time Fraud Detection

 Syncsort provides the comprehensive suite of tools that you need to enable real-time fraud detection powered by high-quality data.

-Those tools include DMX-h, which helps you transfer data quickly and automatically from mainframe systems that process transactions to Hadoop or other big data analytics tools that can interpret the data and catch anomalies in real time.
-Meanwhile, thanks to Syncsort’s recent Trillium acquisition, Syncsort’s Big Data solutions include data quality tools as well as data processing and integration solutions.
+Those tools include Connect for Big Data, which helps you transfer data quickly and automatically from mainframe systems that process transactions to Hadoop or other big data analytics tools that can interpret the data and catch anomalies in real time.